souenzzo/eql-style-guide/README.md

 [:app.current-session/token
  :app.account/display-name]

-;; good: it's OK to have a explicit relationship attribute between them [:app.current-session/token
+;; good: it's OK to have a explicit relationship attribute between them, but keeping it flat ;; adds more leverage, because in flat paths you only need to know the end-point, but nested ;; data requires the knowing of each item in the path.
- :app.account/display-name
+[:app.current-session/token
  {:app.current-session/account [:app.account/display-name]}]
 ```